wiscacc/docs.wiscacc.org/docs/accessing.rst

 Euler is accessible via SSH at hostname ``euler.wacc.wisc.edu``.
 Accounts for research projects may be requested by contacting `Dan Negrut <http://homepages.cae.wisc.edu/~negrut/>`_.

-The following describes how to login from various operating systems.
+The following describes how to log in from various operating systems.

 ---------------------
 Linux / MacOSX / Unix